 - Coarsely Chopped Keto Chocolate or Sugar Free Chocolate Chips – Lily’s is the brand we use

 - Cinnamon and salt – helps bring out the flavors and makes these one bowl keto chocolate chip cookies delicious

-The best part about these low carb zucchini chocolate chip cookies is how easily they come together without having to use a mixer.
+The best part about these chocolate chip zucchini cookies is how easily they come together without having to use a mixer.
 Just one bowl, a box grater and a cookie scoop helps to evenly portion out the dough.
 A fun baking project that even the kiddos can help out with.

 They are also completely flourless, refined sugar free with some chocolate chunks for good measure.
 The chocolate adds that extra sweetness that makes these keto zucchini cookies taste amazing!